-RCPI recognises that the quality of training depends to a large extent on trainers' clinical experience and expertise, along with competence, aptitude, attitudes and abilities as good role models.
+RCPI recognises that the quality of training depends to a large extent on Trainers' clinical experience and expertise, along with competence, aptitude, attitudes and abilities as good role models.
 The aim of the College is to continue to strive for education and training excellence for all of our Trainees, at all levels and in all locations across Ireland.

-The primary focus of the RCPI Trainer is to oversee RCPI trainees' development and education at all training levels, through their involvement in teaching, training, evaluation and supervision.
+The primary focus of the RCPI Trainer is to oversee RCPI Trainees' development and education at all training levels, through their involvement in teaching, training, evaluation and supervision.
 At HST level no Trainer can have more than one HST Clinical Trainee.
-This rule can be reviewed by the Education and Training Committee under exceptional circumstances.
 At BST level it is recommended that no Trainer should have more than two RCPI Trainees.